trix0831/cktfgscBANK/README.md

 # 2024_camp

-This is the website of game "Monopoly" in NTUEE camp for freshman!
+This is the web bank of game "casino" in the summer camp held by CKSC and TFGSC.

-2022: By rayray2002, jerry1249756 and hackhaha1\
-2023: By lin-1214
+Program based on the website of game monopoly in NTUEE camp.

+Main author: trix0831
+NTUEE contributor: rayray2002, jerry1249756, hackhaha1, lin-1214, trix0831

 ## Development
 ### Install packages